-The Brookesia species tend to living within a very small habitat, half of the members of this genus are only found in a single location, and the smallest of the newly found species, Brookesia micra, lives on a small island called Nosy Hara.
+The Brookesia species tend to live within a very small habitat, half of the members of this genus are only found in a single location, and the smallest of the newly found species, Brookesia micra, lives on a small island called Nosy Hara.

 Frank Glaw, a herpetologist and lead author of the study, states that the extreme miniaturization of these dwarf reptiles might be accompanied by numerous specializations of the body plan, and this constitutes a promising field for future research.
-It’s urgent to focus conservation efforts on these and other microendemic species in Madagascar, before they disappear since they are heavily threatened by deforestation.
+It’s urgent to focus conservation efforts on these and other microendemic species in Madagascar before they disappear since they are heavily threatened by deforestation.

 Reference: “Rivaling the World’s Smallest Reptiles: Discovery of Miniaturized and Microendemic New Species of Leaf Chameleons (Brookesia) from Northern Madagascar” by Frank Glaw, Jörn Köhler, Ted M. Townsend and Miguel Vences, 14 February 2012, PLOS ONE.